In Your Face is Now Available

 The Takata Airbag Recall

 Takata airbags can kill.
 They are found in nearly every make of car and truck across the world.
 The largest recall in history has been raging since 2008, but governments and automakers have failed to repair tens of millions of the deadly airbags that are only becoming more dangerous with time.
 They are right now in the face of your friends and family.
+Help us end this terrible tragedy.

 Takata launched their fateful airbag inflators in the summer of 2000.
-At their heart was a gas-generating chemical (PSAN) that would offer Takata’s customers the smallest and lightest airbags on the market.
+At their heart was a gas-generating chemical (PSAN) that would offer Takata’s customers the smallest and lightest inflators on the market.
 Smarter engineers passed on PSAN, wary of its sensitivity to moisture, but Takata couldn’t resist.
 It was a ghastly mistake that has put tens of millions of people at risk today, and far into the future.

 Takata 2019 Recall Decision